 Time to let the riding do the talking

-2012 Tour de France winner Bradley Wiggins leads a new era of clean cycling.
+Will 2012 Tour de France winner Bradley Wiggins ever win the Paris-Roubaix?
 AFP PHOTO / JOEL SAGET

 As cycling’s doping circus sideshow continues, it’s easy to see how our love of the sport has been somewhat diminished by a latest series of lurid revelations.